 A Few Non-Yoga Facts About Me

-- I go through two extremes with food.
-I sometimes forget to eat all day or I could get so hungry that I'll finish everything on the table and more if you give me enough time.
+- I sometimes forget to eat all day, but I can also get so hungry that I'll finish everything on the table and more if you give me enough time.

 - As much as I love the water and wakeboarding / paddle boarding, I can't actually swim if my life depended on it.
 I guess floating and kicking is enough for survival though?

 - I'm absolutely useless in the kitchen.
 Seriously.
 How many people do you know have exploded an egg in the microwave?
 Because that's what I did.